geode-io/gitops-tools/README.md

 ```

 > [!TIP]
 > It is recommended to use a Github App to authenticate with Github API.
-You can use the `tibdex/github-app-token` action to create a token for the Github App and use it in the action.
+You can use the `tibdex/github-app-token` ["INTENTIONALLY INTRODUCING CONFLICT"] action to create a token for the Github App and use it in the action.